DevExpress-Examples/reporting-web-viewer-powerpoint-export/Readme.md

 <!-- default badges end -->
 # Reporting for ASP.NET Web Forms - Web Document Viewer - Add PowerPoint Export Format

 In this example a **Power Point** item is added to the list of availailable export formats in the Web Document Viewer, and the custom **ExportToPowerPoint** method is implemented.

+>Note: The resulting document is exported by rasterizing each page to an image / slide (no native powerpoint inner elements).
+The usage of MS Office Automation requires a license.

 The [CustomizeMenuActions](https://docs.devexpress.com/XtraReports/js-ASPxClientWebDocumentViewer#js_aspxclientwebdocumentviewer_customizemenuactions) event is handled to add a custom menu item.